I’ve been on a wellness journey for 10 years.

 So I started chewing gum lol.

-I wouldn’t juice to that extreme again tho because it’s just not manageable long-term
+I wouldn’t juice to that extreme ever again tho because it’s just not manageable long-term

 but I definitely added juicing to my wellthy lifestyle moving forward.